mozilla/ecosystem-platform/docs/tutorials/subscription-platform.md

 }
 ```
 5. Restart the auth server to point to the new Firestore instance
-    - We use a Firestore emulator by default for local development, but for IAP, we want to point fxa to the newly created Firestore instance.
-We can do this by unsetting the `FIRESTORE_EMULATOR_HOST` env var and restarting the auth server.
+    - We use a Firestore emulator by default for local development, but for IAP, we want to point our local FxA to the newly created Firestore instance.
+We can do this by unsetting the `FIRESTORE_EMULATOR_HOST` environment variable and restarting the auth server.

 ```
 FIRESTORE_EMULATOR_HOST='' pm2 restart auth --update-env